m4sterbunny/Demo/source/index.rst

 |

 .. topic:: 1.
-Setup a new meeting
+Set up a new meeting

 	Select SCHEDULE A MEETING from the menu in the top right of your browser window.

 	.. image:: images/1-Schedule_Meeting.PNG
 				:align: center

 .. topic:: 2.
-Setup your Topic
+Set up your Topic

 	Customize your Topic by overwriting "My Meeting" e.g., to "One-on-One Call".